Georgia AG Seeks New Probe Into Handling Of Ahmaud Arbery Case

 The attorney general also asked the U.S. Justice Department over the weekend to investigate local authorities' handling of the case.

-Since the Arbery's shooting death in February, Brunswick Judicial Circuit District Attorney Jackie Johnson recused herself from the case, citing a conflict of interest because she previously worked with one of the murder suspects.
+Since Arbery's shooting death in February, Brunswick Judicial Circuit District Attorney Jackie Johnson recused herself from the case, citing a conflict of interest because she previously worked with one of the murder suspects.

 George Barnhill of the Waycross Judicial Circuit, who took over as lead prosecutor after Johnson stepped aside, also eventually recused himself.